runstache/py-football-data/README.md

-# py-football-data
+# Batch Football Data

-Python Data Models for Football data stats
+Python Data Models for interacting with the Football Stats Database.